 Pregnancy Bed Rest

-MA short-term disability for pregnancy can alleviate financial anxiety.
+Short-term disability for pregnancy in MA can alleviate financial anxiety.
 Twenty five percent of pregnant women will experience complications prior to delivery.
 Many women with high-risk pregnancies are ordered to take bed rest by their doctor.
 This often translates into unpaid leave from work when a family is least able to afford the lost income.
 Your policy may replace your income while on bed rest for a covered medical reason.

 Massachusetts short-term disability for maternity leave pays a six-week benefit for vaginal birth, and an eight week benefit for your cesarean delivery.
 Your expected benefit may be several multiples of your premium cost.
 You are also covered in case of unexpected medical events that may crop up and force you to stop working: pregnancy and delivery issues, injuries, or sickness.